CCALI/a2jauthor/wiki/Dev Environment Docker.md

 ### Building

 To build the app, run `./CAJA/docker-scripts/build.sh` from the `CALI/` directory.

-You will (possibly) need to re-run it (or at least `npm run build:server` from the `CAJA/` directory) when you change the node app, as the frontend should not need to be rebuilt during development.
+You'll (possibly infrequently) need to re-run it (or at least `npm run build:server` from the `CAJA/` directory) when you change the node app, as the frontend should not need to be rebuilt during development.